keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 >Jean Jones is seven feet tall because all San Franciscans are seven feet tall and Jean Jones is a San Franciscan.

+- What's the conclusion?
-- Valid inference? true premises? clear terms?
+- Valid inference?
+True premises?
+Clear terms?

 </section><section data-markdown>
 **Example 3**